 During the audited period the cash balance of the Authority's General Fund was invested in the State of Connecticut's "Short Term Investment Fund" (STIF) account.
+The return on STIF for the fiscal year ended June 30, 2006 was 4.4 percent.

-Outstanding bonds issued under the SCRF program for which the State has a contingent liability totaled \$311,840,000, as of June 30, 2005.
-There were no loans in default as of June 30, 2005.

-However, subsequent to the audit period, a skilled nursing facility went into bankruptcy and was placed into a Court supervised receivership.
-The Court appointed Receiver sold the facility for approximately \$5,000,000 less than was owed.
-In accordance with section 10a-186, subsection (c), of the General Statutes, the State Treasurer advanced these funds to CHEFA to avoid using the Special Capital Reserve Funds (SCRF) assets.
+Outstanding bonds issued under the SCRF program (for which the State has a contingent liability) totaled \$377,510,000 as of June 30, 2006.
+During our audit period, a skilled nursing facility went into bankruptcy and was placed into a court supervised receivership.
+The court-appointed receiver sold the facility for approximately \$5,225,000 less than was owed.
+In accordance with Section 10a-186, subsection (c), of the General Statutes, the State Treasurer advanced CHEFA the additional funds needed to redeem the nursing facility's outstanding bonds.
+Due to the State Treasurer advancement of funds, CHEFA avoided using the Special Capital Reserve Funds (SCRF).
+The bonds were redeemed on November 1, 2006.